shadowbq/matrix.dot.files/docs/README.nodejs.md

 nvm use node
 ```

-## Is there a NVM virtual manager?
+## Is there a NPM virtual manager?

 Yes, and its preferred setup is `NVM` already enabled in the nodejs extension.